 The medications prescribed to each CRPS patient will differ on account of the difference in the progression of the syndrome in each individual.
 The doses and types of medications may need to be changed over the course of time, so the patient’s response to the treatment should be monitored and evaluated regularly.

-Also known as Neridronic Acid, Neridronate is so far the best available treatment for CRPS pain.
+Also known as Neridronic Acid, Neridronate is so far the best available treatment for CRPS.
 Unfortunately, the use of Neridronate for CRPS pain has only been approved in Italy so this may limit accessibility to the treatment.
 However, the benefits outweigh the costs of travelling to Italy and the treatment itself, as most patients who have been treated with Neridronate have seen complete relief from their symptoms.
+It is currently the only treatment to have ever been related to a total remission of all CRPS symptoms.

 - Non-steroidal anti-inflammatory drugs